 Olympic figure skaters wear boots that are custom-made for each foot and heavily reinforced with thick, stiff leather interiors and extra ankle bracing.
 Figure skates are made with wide tongues, with rubber or sponge padding for flexibility.
 Skates should be tied tightly to afford maximum control.

 Figure skaters select outfits that match the style of their programs and the mood of their music.
 Costumes should complement a performance and not be a distraction.
-Ladies in singles and pairs can wear a skirt, pants or tights.
-Until recently, ladies in ice dance were required to wear a skirt but now also have the option of wearing pants.
+Women in singles and pairs can wear a skirt, pants or tights.
+Until recently, women in ice dance were required to wear a skirt but now also have the option of wearing pants.
 Men in all disciplines must wear full-length trousers.
 Accessories, props and apparel that gives "the effect of excessive nudity" are not allowed.